-This mixed feelings between, sleeping relax at night, with nothing but the teaching to worry about, and the wondering how am I going to deal with the difference between all the girl’s levels, is actually stressful.
+This mixed feelings between, sleeping relax at night, with nothing but the teaching to worry about, and the wondering how am I going to deal with the difference between all the girl’s levels, is actually stressful but meaningful for me.

 So in the beginning of each week, at the welcome meeting, the first thing to do is to know them all, the best way possible.
 And because they arrive expecting to upgrade their level, the most important is to find where are they stuck in.

 I throw a bunch of questions, and by their story, and the body language they use while telling it, I collect everything I need to know.
 And the outcome is very commonly going to rely on one of these things:

 - You learned to Surf alone, with friends, or in a big Surfcamp, and by now you’ve been repeating the wrong movements patterns, and you became so good on that bad patterns that you can catch and enjoy some waves, but that bad pattern is not going to let you go up levels.
 You are stuck!

 2. You have the wrong board for your level!

 3. You are choosing the wrong spot for your level!

 4. You are not respecting yourself!